okamilab/nebula/README.md

 		* [x] DApp events (connection lost, etc.)

 * ENS
-	* [ ] Investigate possibility of ENS integration, using ENS for contacts and onw PSS address
+	* [ ] Investigate possibility of ENS integration, using ENS for contacts and own PSS address
 	* [ ] Experiment with ENS by extending the protocol for using PSS addresses

 * Research